Brush your child’s teeth for about two minutes twice a day: once just before bedtime and once in the morning.

-Supervise tooth brushing – or do it yourself – until your child is at least seven or eight years old, even older if necessary.
+Supervise tooth brushing – or do it yourself – until your child is at least seven years old, even older if necessary.

-Make tooth brushing as fun as possible by using an egg timer to time it for about two minutes – or find a fun app.
+Make tooth brushing as fun as possible by using an egg timer to time it for about two minutes – or find a fun app, like BrushDJ.

 Saliva plays a vital role in keeping teeth protected from plaque acid as it has a pH of 7.1.
 Saliva production is reduced at night-time so avoid food and sugary drinks before bedtime.

 Change the brush regularly – especially when the bristles start to curve or look worn out.

 Don’t let children run around with a toothbrush in their mouth, as they may have an accident and hurt themselves.

 Make sure children don’t eat or lick toothpaste from the tube.